 Even needle biopsies are not harmless, and are not necessary.
 Finding out whether your dog has cancer or not will not reveal to you what needs to be done to resolve either the tumor or the cancer, since vets are not taught this information.
 Biopsies are far more beneficial to vets than they are to dogs or dog owners.
 They give vets the opportunity to scare dog owners into submitting to harmful drug, herbal or surgical treatments, none of which prolongs life or improves quality of life but causes much additional suffering to the dog.

-The body doesn’t make a mistake when it forms a tumor.
 A tumor is a brilliant engineering feat that costs the body a good deal of its precious resources.
 The body only forms tumors if it deems dangerous the level of toxicity in the blood.
 Tumors are nothing but temporary depositories that sequester toxins and extraordinary wastes and keep them out of the bloodstream and away from tissues and organs.
 Tumors are sometimes associated with cancer because when the bloodstream becomes saturated with waste, cells adapt themselves to an acidic, anaerobic environment.